 Table 2.2-Common Components Inc cluded In All Axia130 Kits Item Description P/N Axia F/T Sensor Axia130 F/T Sensor with RS422 serial communication interface with Yellow Mode as the default setting 9105-FTS-FANUC-BCX1-Axia130-MX2 Axia130 F/T Sensor Cable Cable that routes from the M12 8-pin connector on the sensor to the M12 8-pin connector on the Axia splitter cable.
-Cable is included in ATI kit P/N 9105-CKIT-ZC28-ZC28-53 Cable with (2) branches.
+Cable is included in ATI kit P/N 9105-CKIT-ZC28-ZC28-53 ATI Axia Splitter Cable Cable with (2) branches.
 One branch is for connecting to the FANUC serial conversion unit.
 The other branch is for connecting to a power supply cable.
-ATI Axia Splitter Cable 111e power supply branch terminates 0105-C-7C28-MS-7C51 9105-C-ZC28-MS-ZC51-4 Power Supply Cable with a built-in AC adapter.
+The power supply branch terminates in a field-wireable M12 connector, compatible with the included power supply cable.
+Alternatively, users may remove this M12 connector for direct wiring to other, user-provided, power supplies.
+9105-C-ZC28-MS-ZC51-4 Power Supply Cable with a built-in AC adapter.
 Plugs in to customer's wall power (international plug adapters included) and provides 24 VDC power to the M12 connector on the branch of the Axia splitter cable.
 9105-CBL-S-G1-Q5F-WWPS1-1.5